-The Eccles District includes the homes located between 25th and 26th Street on Van Buren Avenue, Eccles Avenue, and Jackson Avenue.
+The Eccles district includes the homes in between 25th and 26th Street on Van Buren Avenue, Eccles Avenue and Jackson Avenue.
 The Majority of homes in the historic district were built between 1910 and 1930.

 Some noteworthy residents who initially called the district home include the Browning Family, The Eccles, and E.O.
 Wattis.
 The architecture in the area includes Prairie School style homes, craftsman, bungalow, and Tudor style houses.
 Several of the homes have been renovated and the majority remain occupied by private residents.
 One exception is the mansion of the corner of Eccles and 25th street, which is now the Ivy Lane Reception Center.